apollographql/apollo-ios/docs/source/subscriptions.md

   }()

-  /// An HTTP transport to use for queries and mutations private lazy var httpTransport: HTTPNetworkTransport = {
+  /// An HTTP transport to use for queries and mutations private lazy var normalTransport: RequestChainNetworkTransport = {
     let url = URL(string: "http://localhost:8080/graphql")!
-    return HTTPNetworkTransport(url: url)
+    return RequestChainNetworkTransport(interceptorProvider: LegacyInterceptorProvider(), endpointURL: url) }()
-  }()

   /// A split network transport to allow the use of both of the above
   /// transports through a single `NetworkTransport` instance. private lazy var splitNetworkTransport = SplitNetworkTransport(
-    httpNetworkTransport: self.httpTransport,
+    uploadingNetworkTransport: self.normalTransport,
     webSocketNetworkTransport: self.webSocketTransport
   )